Xabitsuki/adamax/README.md

-# Social Beliefs through the Screen
+# Movies behind the data

 ## Abstract
 [//]: # (A 150 word description of the project idea, goals, dataset used.
 What story you would like to tell and why?
 What's the motivation behind your project?)